• myAccount

 Lean and 6S projects can help support this initiative.
 Assemble a team to come up with solutions to minimize the volume of vagrant fluids generated at your facility.
 Some examples include upgrading process equipment, training employees to reduce inefficiencies, upgrading raw material to generate less waste, and working with suppliers for well-timed deliveries.

-Collaborate with suppliers and partners for more innovative solutions.
+Additionally, collaborate with suppliers and partners for more innovative solutions.

 2. Maintain and Inspect Equipment